 8. The statue of the adventurer and eccentric Lord Byron

-If 24 hours were enough for Audrey Hepburn to fall in love with the Eternal City and, of course, with its handmade ice creams, it took the English poet Lord Byron a few more, 22 days, which is what he lived in the Spanish Steps in Rome.
-Enough for him to be enraptured.
+If 24 hours were enough for Audrey Hepburn to fall in love with the Eternal City and, of course, with its handmade ice cream, it took the English poet Lord Byron a few more, 22 days, which is how long he lived in Rome's Piazza Spagna.
+Enough to leave him spellbound.

 The statue of Lord Byron in Villa Borghese was erected in 1959.
 It is a copy of the sculpture made in Rome, which was commissioned by the writer himself in 1831 to Bertel Thorwaldsen, and now rests in the library of Trinity College, Cambridge, UK.